 One way to ensure this risk doesn’t happen is by following the 3-2-1 rule:

 Consider using automated, regular backups that send true copies of your data to each of your designated storage types.
-By using these methods, in the case that one of your data backups is destroyed, it won’t significantly disrupt your business (or continuity plan).
+By using these methods, in the case that one of your data backups is destroyed or corrupt, it won’t significantly disrupt your business (or continuity plan).
+Additionally, having a completely offline, air-gapped backup will protect your business from ransomware.

 The Big Picture